 At the end of each Key Stage (Years 2 and 6), children take the national tests (SATs).
 In these tests, children are judged to be working at, below or above the expected standard in reading, writing and maths.
 Reading and maths are assessed through tests.
 In addition, children in Key Stage 2 also take the Grammar, Punctuation and Spelling Test.
 The results of these tests are reported to parents alongside teacher assessment results.

-Please follow the link below to find out more about the 2018 tests for Key Stage Two.
+Please follow the link below to find out more about the 2019 tests for Key Stages One and Two.